Check-Host/nodejs-lib/README.md

 ```

 #### UDP
 Sends UDP packets to a specified target and port.
+We have for most used ports a default payload.
+If you are unsure about the payload, leave it empty and we will use the default payload.
 ```javascript
 // Minimal Example (Target, Port) const udpMin = await checkHost.udp('1.1.1.1', 53);